 A new Jimi Hendrix documentary trailing the late guitarist's two-night residency at London's Royal Albert Hall in 1969 is set to be released next year.

 The film has been put together using footage of the shows plus material taken on his tour of Europe that year, according to his sister Janie Hendrix.

-"There were about four cameras that followed Jimi and the guys around in Europe and filmed the two concerts at the Royal Albert Hall
+"There were about four cameras that followed Jimi and the guys around in Europe and filmed the two concerts at the Royal Albert Hall", she told Billboard.

 The documentary may be released in cinemas and possibly as a pay-per-view TV offering and DVD.
 A live soundtrack of the two-night stand is also in the pipeline.

 Thanks for the report to Nme.com.